bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

     - The deployed webpage is [here](http://chris-store-dev-chrisstorebackend.k-apps.osh.massopen.cloud/api/v1/)(Please use Safari, FireFox or Edge to access the webpage, the website doesn't support Chrome)

 ## Project Introduction

+    The video introduction of the project, please go to: https://youtu.be/olcPfxgkgTI

 ### 1. Vision and Goals